JanssenProject/jans/docs/admin/developer/agama/lifecycle.md

 Thinks to keep in mind when testing flows:

-- Once you can successfully start your first flow, it is recommended to take a look at the log statements your flow may have produced via the `Log` instruction.
+- Once you can successfully start your first flow, it is recommended to take a look at the log statements your flow may have produced.
 Click [here](./logging.md) to learn more.

 - When a flow crashes for some reason, a page is shown summarizing the error details.
 Sometimes this is enough to fix the problems, however logs tend to offer quite a better insight.